MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/tax-service-set-up-environment-master-data-lookup.md

 ## <a name='enable'></a>Enable Microsoft Power Platform integration and open the Dataverse environment

-The integration of finance and operations apps with Microsoft Power Platform can be enabled when you create a new finance and operations apps environment in Microsoft Dynamics Lifecycle Services (LCS).
+The integration of finance and operations apps with Microsoft Power Platform can be enabled when you create a new finance and operations apps environment in Microsoft Dynamics Lifecycle Services.
 For more information, see [Microsoft Power Platform integration - Add-ins overview](../../../fin-ops-core/dev-itpro/power-platform/add-ins-overview.md).
 When you've finished, the name of a Microsoft Power Platform environment will appear in the **Power Platform Integration** section.

-1. In LCS, in your finance and operations environment, in the **Power Platform Integration** section, find and make a note of the **Environment name** value for the linked environment.
+1. In Lifecycle Services, in your finance and operations environment, in the **Power Platform Integration** section, find and make a note of the **Environment name** value for the linked environment.

     [![Environment name value.](../media/tcs-dataverse-master-data-lookup-1.png)](../media/tcs-dataverse-master-data-lookup-1.png)